27th of September to 12th of October 2020

 16 Days/15 Nights

-Please Note: This Moroccan Photo Adventure has been designed especially for photographers by an award-winning, renowned photographer based in Morocco
+Please Note: This Moroccan Photo Adventure has been designed specifically for photographers by a renowned photographer and tour operator based in Morocco.

 AUD$9995 per person (twin share).
 Single supplement available for AUD$1600